 The question deserves asking: why was Darwin willing to trust his own reasoning ability in light of that “horrible doubt” that caused him to shrink from his convictions?
 Surely, his reasoning ability and his convictions were both developed from the mind of lower animals – and, therefore, equally suspect!
 Why trust one over the other?

 One writer calls this willingness to trust his intellect while doubting his intuition Darwin’s Blind Spot.[xv]

-The point Douglas Axe makes is that we should trust our intuition (convictions) as much as we trust our intellect and the science that we do.
+The point Douglas Axe ultimately makes is that we should trust our intuition (convictions) as much as we trust our intellect and the science that we do.
 Though we shouldn’t trust either one if there be no God – being nothing but end products of a monkey’s mind – we can trust both our reasoning ability and our intuition if the source of both is an intelligent design.

 Though Neo-Darwinists have doubled down on Darwinian theory, the evolutionary paradigm as an explanation for the origin of life is on the ropes today. [xvi] Criticism is bubbling up within the mainline scientific community, leading one group of scientists to conclude that “Darwinism in its current scientific incarnation has pretty much reached the end of its rope”.[xvii]